 Advisory: Marquette experts available for Earth Day topics

-MILWAUKEE — Earth Day is on Thursday, April 22, and Marquette University has a variety of experts to help with stories surrounding the environment and the occasion.
+MILWAUKEE — With the 50th anniversary of Earth Day being celebrated on Wednesday, April 22, Marquette University has a variety of experts surrounding the environment and Earth Day.

 (Photo of the Mass held as part of Marquette's first Earth Day celebration in 1971)